consensus-shipyard/ipc-libs/README.md

 Usage: ipc-agent [OPTIONS] <COMMAND>

 Commands:
-  daemon                Launch the ipc agent daemon reload-config         Config commands init-config           Arguments to initialize a new empty config file create-subnet         Subnet manager commands list-subnets          List child subnets join-subnet           Join a subnet leave-subnet          Leaving a subnet kill-subnet           Kill an existing subnet fund                  Send funds from a parent to a child subnet release               Release operation in the gateway actor propagate             Propagate operation in the gateway actor whitelist-propagator  Whitelist propagators in the gateway actor send-value            Send value to an address within a subnet wallet-new            Create new wallet in subnet help                  Print this message or the help of the given subcommand(s)
+  daemon                  Launch the ipc agent daemon reload-config           Config commands init-config             Arguments to initialize a new empty config file create-subnet           Subnet manager commands list-subnets            List child subnets join-subnet             Join a subnet leave-subnet            Leaving a subnet kill-subnet             Kill an existing subnet fund                    Send funds from a parent to a child subnet release                 Release operation in the gateway actor propagate               Propagate operation in the gateway actor whitelist-propagator    Whitelist propagators in the gateway actor send-value              Send value to an address within a subnet wallet-new              Create new wallet in subnet set-validator-net-addr  Set the validator net address list-checkpoints        List checkpoints help                    Print this message or the help of the given subcommand(s)

 Options:
   -c, --config-path <CONFIG_PATH>  The toml config file path for IPC Agent, default to ${HOME}/.ipc-agent/config.toml